 Public Pages - This is the area of Bookwhen that you will share with your bookers.
 Each public page links to a corresponding schedule page.
 You can find the share link on your schedule page. [screenshot - URL]

-Schedule page - Where you create, edit and view details for your events.
+Schedule page - Where you create, edit and view event details.
 Any published events will appear on your public page.